SYGong/sygong.github.io/_posts/2018-12-17-integer-to-roman.md

 ### Replace certain pattern

-We can ignore substraction related rules while generating `roman`, but deal with those rules afterwards by replacing following patterns:
+We can ignore substraction related rules while generating `roman`, but dealt with those rules afterwards by replacing following patterns:

 |---------------------+--------------|
 | Replace             | by           |